+The continuum of care is best observed with consistent and regular clinical education experiences.
+Students should attend their clinical experiences regularly, rather than sporadically.
 MAT Students are expected to ensure that they have two days off per week from clinical experience hours during the academic weeks of the year.
-Students will have at least one day off/week during any pre-season camp.
-Students will complete hours during each week that their assigned sport is active, unless previous arrangements for an absence are made with the clinical coordinator.
+Students will have at least one day off per week during any pre-season camp period.
+Students will complete hours during each week that their assigned sport or site is active, unless previous arrangements for an absence are made with the clinical coordinator.
 Experiences with post-season/championship play are encouraged, and students should discuss this opportunity with their preceptor.
-The continuum of care is best observed with consistent and regular clinical education experiences.
-Students should attend their clinical experiences regularly, rather than sporadically.